scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 .. figure:: Figure2.png
    :align: center

-   A wind barb plot showing the winds retrieved by PyDDA from 6 NEXRAD radars, the HRRR and the ERA-Interim.
+   A wind barb plot showing the winds retrieved by PyDDA from 6 NEXRADs, the HRRR and the ERA-Interim.
+The locations of the 6 NEXRADs are marked by their location code.
 Contours are as in Figure :ref:`small_hurricane`. :label:`big_hurricane`

 Given that hurricanes can span hundreds of kilometers and yet have kilometer